dddictionary/cssi-bot/README.md

 Created by dddictionary#5562

-## Current Stauts:
+## Current Status:
-- Has the ability toe deploy slash commands
+- Has the ability to deploy slash commands
 - Can reply to users
 - Can send messages every x seconds.